“My life has not been purposeful until I gained admission into Wavecrest. Now I can say this is where I want to be and who I want to become.” Ganiyat

 She takes pride in her studies and her newly learned skills and takes every opportunity to share them with those around her: “My studies have enabled me to inspire two of my friends in higher institutions to want to learn about hospitality as a career and also want to come to Wavecrest.
 I taught them how to make intercontinental dishes.
 I have also been involved in service projects by doing volunteer work at Wavecrest club for secondary school girls, teaching the young girls in the club how to make doughnuts and other pastries.”

-During the pandemic, Ganiyat’s education has suffered somewhat: “The pandemic has affected me as I have not been able to attend my Food and Beverage production practical classes physically.
+During the COVID-19 pandemic, Ganiyat’s education has suffered somewhat: “The pandemic has affected me as I have not been able to attend my Food and Beverage production practical classes physically.
 The online classes have been ok but it is never the same for practical classes.
 I miss our demonstration classes.”

 However, she has shown resilience during this difficult time in continuing to use her skills to earn a source of income.
 She is working in a restaurant called S.T.
 FOODS.
 Her mentor at Wavecrest has kept in touch with her during this time, which she tells us she has found really helpful.
 Her mentor has taught her that “delivering service to guests must be done passionately at all times.”.
 This lesson no doubt has helped Gamiyat maintain her work at S.T.
 FOODS.